“Music in the soul can be heard by the universe.” – Lao Tzu

 Within each entry I’m going to identify the writer of the song, the year it was released, and the British version of the album that the song originally appeared on.
 Why the British version, other than the obvious?
 In the case of the early Beatles records, the British and American versions were much different from one another.
 This is because the American record company that released the Beatles’ albums here in the US – Capitol – cut tracks from the original albums to create more records and make extra money.
 This irked the Beatles because they felt their artistic vision was being compromised by greedy corporate record executives.
 (Eventually the Beatles found a way to slyly show their resentment for this practice)

-The final rule is I will choose a card that best represents the spirit of the song, not just its title.
+The final and most important rule is that I will choose a card that best represents the spirit of the song, not just its title.
 This means not taking any song at face value, but rather digging into the lyrical meaning of it.
 Sometimes the song nicely represents what the title says, but often there’s much more under the surface.
 And tarot is perfect for looking deeper: it naturally reveals the greater truth within ourselves and the world around us.

 If you already know plenty about The Beatles but not much about tarot, here’s your chance to explore the symbolic archetypal realm that is the tarot experience.
 After all, the Beatles themselves are archetypal: iconic prophets, delivering the message of peace and love to the whole world.